HOWTO: Backup using a batch script

 And that’s it.
 Now you can backup a directory for each day and have a clean, organized repository.

-Igor R says:
+1. Igor R Igor R

 You are the best !!!